AF-GRILL/DISPluginForUnity/README.md

     - **Exercise ID**: The exercise ID of the DIS sim this project will be associated with.
     - **Site ID**: The site ID of this DIS sim.
     - **Application ID**: The application ID of this DIS sim.
-	- **Entity Types**: Contains desired game object to DIS Enumeration mappings.
+	- **DIS Enumeration Mapping**: Contains desired game object to DIS Enumeration mappings.
-        - _**NOTE:**_ Although not required, for proper DIS delegation each game object in the Entity Types mapping should have a DIS Component script attached to it.
+        - _**NOTE:**_ Although not required, for proper DIS delegation each game object in the Entity Types mapping should have a DIS Receive Component script attached to it.
 	- **DIS Entity Parent Container**: The parent that all of the DIS Entities spawned by the plugin should be placed under.

 ![DISGameManagerScript](Resources/ReadMeImages/DISGameManagerScript.png)

 - The DIS Game Manager contains:
     - Listing of DIS Entities and their associated enumeration.
-This is loaded from the Entity Types variable.
+This is loaded from the DIS Enumeration Mapping variable.
     - Listing of Entity IDs and their active DIS Entities in the world.
 This is a living list that is added to/removed from as new packets are received.
     - The DIS exercise, site, and application IDs.
 - Notable functions: